Nevenall/sufficient-reason/System/Working_Magick.md

   Table: Targeting Spirits and other Dimensions with Spirit

-### Duration
+#### Duration

-  Magick may have long lasting side-effects, but reality will relentlessly errode the effect itself unless the Mage constantly supports it with Quintessence.
+  Magick may have long lasting consequences, but reality will relentlessly errode active magick unless you constantly support it with Quintessence.

-  Without support an effect lasts a short while, typically the length of an action.
-A mage can spend a point of Quintessnce to make an effect endure for the length of a scene.
-Or mages who have skill in sphere of Prime may tether their effects to the universal energy of creation and make them last longer them a moment.
+  Without support a feat lasts a short while, typically no more then the length of your action, but if you spend a point of Quintessnce the feat will endure for the length of a scene.

+  Alternately, you may use the Sphere of Prime to fuel your magick from universal energy of creation and make it last longer then a moment.

-  Rank    | Duration (Prime)
+  Dice    | Duration (Prime)
   -------:|:-----------------
   None    | Only a moment
   d4      | A few moments